Google’s Helpful Content Update – A Quick Overview

 Read through an article, and score it under each column.

 Tally the scores once you are done.
 45 should be a top score.
-Any article that scored below 30, should be considered for deletion or to be rewritten.
+Any article that scored below 30 should be considered for deletion or to be rewritten.

 Here is a useful spreadsheet (auto-download) where the columns and scoring above have already been drawn up.
-Please note it is just a free tool that will help you evaulate your site’s content, and looks like the image below.
+Please note it is just a free tool that will help you evaluate your site’s content, and looks like the image below.

-Helpful Content Assessment
+Conclusion: Google’s Helpful Content Update

 There is a strong correlation between ‘helpful content’ and ‘quality content.’
 Quality content, according to Google E-A-T, is content created by writers with Expertise, Authoritativeness and Trustworthiness.